julitiux/julitiux/content/posts/the_rust_programming_language.md

 In the _Cargo.toml_ file, everything that follows a header is part of a section that continues until another section starts.
 The [dependencies] section is where you tell Cargo which external crates you project depends on and which version of those crate you require.

-Cargo understands Semantic Versioning; sometimes called _SemVer_
+Cargo understands Semantic Versioning; sometimes called _SemVer_.

-Now without changing any of the code, build the project
+Now without changing any of the code, build the project.

 ```shell
 cargo build